devreplay/devreplay/README.md

 ### Make rules

-A rule is represented by a JSON object.
+A JSON object represents a rule.
 The rule file `.devreplay.json` consists of a single rule or an array of rules.

 Each rule comprises a pair of the `before` and `after` properties.

 * `before` property is the only DevReplay required property to find code fragments and show warnings for them.
-* `after` property is necessary for automatic fix.
+* `after` property is necessary for an automatic fix.

-If the property is not specified, DevReplay just shows a warning message.
+If the property is not specified, DevReplay shows a warning message.
 A value of the properties is either a single string or a string array.
 Using the array format, DevReplay finds and replaces the consecutive lines of code.

 ### How to use Regular Expression

-`isRegex` option regards the pattern specified in the `before` property as a regular expressiopn.
+`isRegex` option regards the pattern specified in the `before` property as a regular expression.
 DevReplay uses the standard regular expression specified in [ECMAScript 5](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
-For example, the `before` property in following example uses two `([a-z]+)` representing any one or more characters.
+For example, the `before` property in the following example uses two `([a-z]+)` representing any one or more characters.

 In the `after` property, `$1` and `$2`corresponds to the value enclosed in parentheses in the `before` property.
 Automatically generated coding rules enabled this option by default.